wp-plugins/wp-filebase/readme.txt

 4. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.2.4 =
+* Added search form for file list (use `%search_form%` in list template footer or header)
+* New option `Automatic Sync` which enables hourly synchronizations
+* Files are now hidden when offline if `Hide inaccessible files` is enabled
+* Fixed file browser
+* Fixed post browser

 = 0.2.3 =
 * File browser is sorted with default settings now